tarowatanabe/cicada/README.rst

 Run
 ```

-You can find a sample grammar file at *doc* directory to gether with
+You can find a sample grammar file at *samples* directory to gether with
 *ngram* language model.
 Here is an example run (Note that \\ indicates
-shell's newline):
+shell's newline).
 ::

    ./progs/cicada \